ashejim/BSCS/_sources/intro.md

-# Welcome to BSCS archive Site!
+# Welcome to my CS archive Site!

 Welcome!
 One of my several (and favorite) stops at WGU was the BSCS team.
 During my time there, we built a collection of supplementary resources.
 As most of these resoruces were stored in Google, they became broken when WGU moved from Google to MS services.
-To preserve student access to these resources, I built this little.
+To preserve student access to these resources, I built this little site.
 Please let me know if anything needs to be added.

 :::{warning}
-I no longer support the courses.
-As such, this is *not* a complete repository of all resources.
+I no longer support these courses.
+As such, this is *not* a complete nor current repository of all resources.
 Reach out to your assigned course instructor, to ensure you get everything you need.
 :::

 ::::{card-carousel} 5